jd22-ctrl/Using-Microsoft-Active-Directory-inside-a-VM/Security-Groups/README.md

 ## Evidence

-The screenshot demonstrates the completed security groups.
+The screenshot demonstrates the completed security groups by adding the users to the right security groups.